 Piece of life

-I don’t know about you, but I’m cold.
-With the negative temperature [-20°C today.
-Really !
-Way to cold for me] our little family stayed warm and cosy at home.
-Board games, buns for snack, cartoons for the kids, we just needed a comforting dish to end our day.
-The kids don’t like potatoes [at least that’s what they say] but on the other hand they like French fries, mashed potatoes and gratin dauphinois [go figure].
-Gratin dauphinois for supper then.
+Guys! it’s too cold, I’m freezing!
+With the current temperature [-20°C today.
+Really!!!
+Way too cold for me] our little family stayed warm and cozy at home.
+Board games, buns for snacks, movies for the kids, we just needed a comforting dish to end our day.

 About the gratin dauphinois recipe

-Do you know gratin dauphinois (scalloped potatoes) ?
-This French speciality from the Dauphiné (historical region of south-eastern France) consists of thin slices of potatoes baked in a milk/cream mixture.
-What a pleasure to eat, a perfect comforting food.
+Do you know gratin dauphinois (scalloped potatoes)?
+This french specialty from the Dauphiné (a region of south-eastern France) consists of thin slices of potatoes baked in a milk/cream mixture.
+It is absolutely delicious, a perfect comforting food.

-A few tips to make a perfect gratin dauphinois
+A few tips to make a perfect gratin dauphinoise

 1/ The main point is the type of potato.
 Potatoes must keep their consistency when served [you don’t want mashed potatoes], so choose potatoes that will remain firm despite the long cooking time.
-In Canada I use white or yellow potatoes [in France the amandine, the charlotte, the belle de Fontenay are good options, for example].
+In Canada, I use white or yellow potatoes [in France, the amandine, the charlotte, and the belle de Fontenay are good options, for example].

 2/ Do not rinse the potatoes AFTER slicing them.
-The starch contained in the potatoes is the essential binding element of the dish.
+The potatoes’ starch is the dish’s essential binding element.

 You can serve it vegetarian with baby spinach leaves [or other vegetables], but it also goes very well with meat.